nosqlbench/nosqlbench-docs/site/content/docs/workloads_101/11_named_scenarios.md

 The examples above contain no reference to a workload (formerly called _ yaml_).
 They don't need to, as they refer to themselves implicitly.
-You may add a `workload=` parameter to the command templates if you like, but this is never needed for basic use, and it is error prone to keep the filename matched to the command template.
+You may add a `workload=` parameter to the command templates if you like, but this is never needed for basic use, and it is error-prone to keep the filename matched to the command template.
 Just leave it out by default.

 _However_, if you are doing advanced scripting across multiple systems, you can actually provide a `workload=` parameter particularly to use another workload description in your test.

 **NOTE:**
 This is a powerful feature for workload automation and organization.
-However, it can get unweildy quickly.
+However, it can get unwieldy quickly.
 Caution is advised for deep-linking too many scenarios in a workspace, as there is no mechanism for keeping them in sync when small changes are made.